 What is a Good Customer Health Score?

 Note that different organisations use different metrics to identify “good health score”.
 It depends on the factors you take and how you number the scorecard data.
 However, there is no single-size fits all approach in this methodology.
 While considering one consumer across various factors, you can keep a personalized scale for your business.
 For example, a number between 1-70 can indicate a healthy customer.
-A number from 69- 45 can indicate ‘at risk’ user.
+A number from 69- 45 can indicate ‘at risk’ users.
 A number below 45 is an ‘unhealthy’ customer.

 The number of consumers in the ‘unhealthy’ range spend lesser to minimal over the ‘healthy’ consumer range.